III. Ecosmos: A Revolutionary Fertile, Habitable, Solar-Bioplanet Incubator Lifescape

-As a starter, for web reference sites you can Google: NASA Kepler Satellite, Harvard-Smithsonian Center for Astrophysics, and other centers, along with Exoplanet encyclopedias, some listed here, for a wealth of information.
-By virtue of space and Earth telescope searches, braced by instrumental and computational analysis, in the past years a grand new cosmos has been revealed that is filled with as many orbital planets as there are sunny stars.
-A universal, innate propensity to form and evolve solar systems and exoworlds of every possible variety now seems prolifically evident.
-Circa 2012, it was predicted that bio-friendly Earth analogs in galactic and stellar habitable zones will soon be found.
+As a starter, web reference sites can be viewed at NASA Kepler Satellite, Harvard-Smithsonian Center for Astrophysics, and many other Google sites, along with Exoplanet encyclopedias, some listed here, for a wealth of information.
+By virtue of space and Earth telescope searches, along with instrumental and computational analysis, into the 2010s a radically novel universe is being realized that appears to be filled with as many orbital planets as there are sunny stars.
+In regard, this fecund ecomos seems to have an innate propensity to form and evolve solar arrays and exoworlds of every possible variety.
+It is then often predicted that bio-friendly Earth analogs in stellar and galactic habitable zones will soon be found.

 2016 Exoplanet Biosignatures Workshop Without Walls. https://nexss.info/groups/ebwww.
 As a habitable cosmos with myriad fertile planets becomes newly evident, a meeting held in June in Seattle under NASA auspices, see below, considered how sapient Earthlings might begin to explore and quantify.
 It resulted in five papers on the above site, also posted on arXiv.
 With a lead Exoplanet Biosignature title they are: A Review of Remotely Detectable Signs of Life (1705.05791, Abstract below), Understanding Oxygen as a Biosignature in the Context of Its Environment (1705.07560), A Framework for Their Assessment, (1705.06381), Observational Prospects (1705.07098), and Future Directions (1705.08071).
 Each has over a dozen authors, which makes up a directory of leading researchers.
 A future issue of Astrobiology intends to publish.